Home Remedies to Help Treat Hives

 It may burn a little at first, but then you’ll be thankful for the relief.

-- The only thing you have to do is cut it into rounds and apply the to the affected areas.
+- All you have to do is cut the onion into rings and apply them the to the affected areas.

-- Keep it in place with a bandage and let it work for at least half an hour.
-If the area is very flexible, we recommend that your rub half an onion on it and don’t rinse it off.
+- Hold them in place with a bandage and let it work for at least half an hour.
+If the area is very large or makes it hard to hold the onion in place, we recommend that your rub half an onion on it and don’t rinse it off.

 If you want to, you can take a cold shower or even a bath if the hives have spread a lot.

-For this remedy, you should use lukewarm water.
-This is because it’s the easiest to dissolve baking soda in.
+For this remedy, you should use lukewarm water because it’s the easiest to dissolve baking soda in.

 - Fill the bathtub and add a couple tablespoons of this indispensable product.